GabCostaSilva/auth-app/readme.md

 # Auth App
-Just a simple authentication/user session app using NodeJS and some seasoning like
+Just a simple authentication/user session app using NodeJS and Passport JS plus some seasoning.

-- Passport JS
-- Express JS
-- Sequelize
-- Sqlite

 ## Running
     - yarn